redhat-openstack/website/source/uncategorized/lbaas.html.md

 ### Deploy

-Now that the LBaaS plugin is configured and the LBaaS agent is running, the next step is to boot some virtual machines and deploy a load balancer.
+Now that the LBaaS plugin is configured and the LBaaS agent is running, the next step is to boot the virtual machines and deploy a load balancer.
 In the example shown here, the "demo" tenant, which is provisioned by packstack, will be used.

 This example also makes use of a custom image that has the httpd service enabled.
 This is the service that will be load-balanced.
-In addition, the image was built such that the virtual machine's host name is retrieved from the metadata service and place in /var/www/html/index.html.
-This is done in by using a simple curl command in rc.local:
+In addition, the image was built such that the virtual machine's host name is retrieved from the metadata service and placed in /var/www/html/index.html.
+This is done by using a simple curl command in rc.local:

     curl -s -o /var/www/html/index.html http://169.254.169.254/latest/meta-data/hostname

 This is useful to show the load balancer working later in the example.

-First, use the demo tenant for everything:
+First, use the demo tenant:

     # source keystonerc_demo